Mechanical-Advantage/AdvantageScope/docs/CUSTOM-ASSETS.md

 ]
 ```

+#### Setup Process

+To calibrate the positions of the articulated components, we recommend the following process:

+1. Export the base model and components in their correct “default” positions.
+This is how they should be rendered if no component poses are provided in AdvantageScope.

+2. Publish a zeroed 2D pose from the robot code, then select it as the robot pose in AdvantageScope.
+Switch to the "Axes" 3D field, which shows the field origin.

+3. Adjust the overall rotations of the robot (not the components) until the full robot is oriented correctly.
+Then, adjust the overall position to bring the full robot to the origin.
+The components should be rendered in the same default positions throughout this process.

+4. Publish an array of zeroed 3D poses from the robot code matching the number of components in the model, then select it as the set of component poses in AdvantageScope.

+5. Adjust the rotations, followed by the positions, for each component until they are aligned to the origin.
+For example, an arm segment would be aligned with the pivot at the origin while pointed forward along the X axis.

+6. Publish the real component poses from the robot code, which will be based on the newly-defined origins for each component.
+For example, the pose for an arm segment would be positioned at the joint of the arm pointed in the direction of the segment.

 ## Joysticks

 An image must be included in the folder with the name "image.png".
 The config file must be in the following format: